shadowmoose/PyGroupedPool/README.md

 for v in pool:
     print(v)  # Prints all data as it becomes available.
 Add extra logic to exit, or this will wait for any new data.
 ```

 ## More documentation:
-There's more functionality, such as `join` or `adjust`, and the easiest way to learn about them is to [read the docs](./pool.py) for each method.
+There's more functionality, such as `join` or `stop`, and the easiest way to learn about them is to [read the docs](./pool.py) for each method.